 Application A610 includes requests to vary MRLs in the Code that are addressed in the international Codex standard.
-MRLs in the Application also relate to chemicals used in the production of heavily traded agricultural commodities that may indirectly have a significant effect on trade of derivative food products between WTO members.
+MRLs in the Application also relate to chemicals used in the production of heavily traded agricultural commodities, this may indirectly have a significant effect on trade of derivative food products between WTO members.

-This Application will be notified as a Sanitary and Phytosanitary (SPS) measure in accordance with the WTO Agreement on the Application of SPS Measures as the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+FSANZ made a Sanitary and Phytosanitary (SPS) notification to the WTO for this Application in accordance with the WTO Agreement on the Application of SPS Measures as the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+No WTO member made a submission on this Application.

-10.2 Codex Alimentarius Commission MRLs
+10.5 Codex Alimentarius Commission MRLs